-Prerequisite: C or higher in English 099, Reading 0099, Math 0099 or MLCS 0099 Introduction to Critical Thinking prepares student to think critically across the curriculum, preparing them to be wary of fallacies, unfounded assumption, stereotyping, bias, and propaganda.
+Prerequisite: Exit from all 0999 level Learning Support Requirements Introduction to Critical Thinking prepares student to think critically across the curriculum, preparing them to be wary of fallacies, unfounded assumption, stereotyping, bias, and propaganda.
 Students will be evaluated through short essays, quizzes, journal assignments, examinations, and presentations.